gabrielecabrini/bitwarden-sync/README.md

 ## How It Works

-The script runs automatically when the container starts.
-It performs the following steps:

 1. **Backs up** the vault from the source server
 2. **Encrypts** the backup as a `.tar.gz.enc` file
 3. **Purges** all data in the destination vault